Sorocaba: Geology

 Sorocaba is located exactly on the limit between the sedimentary rocks of Parana Sedimentary Basin (Itararé Group, in glacial and deltaic palaeoenvironments of Permian-Carboniferous age) and crystalline basement (Neoproterozoic).
 Important granite massifs are Sorocaba Massif (calc-alkaline I-Type) and São Francisco Massif (Subalkaline, A-Type).
 Metamorphic low grade rocks as phyllites, metacalcareous, metarenites, are marine metassediments are included in Sao Roque Group (Neoproterozoic) with structural trend northeast-southwest.
 The Ipanema Hill or Araçoiaba Ridge is a prominent and isolated topographic elevation, it comprises ultrabasic-alkaline intrusion age (Mesozoic, Early Cretaceous), remnant of ancient volcano.
 It was the first iron mine, ironworks and metallurgy of Brazil, Ipanema.
 The ore was exploited from magnetite, probably associated to carbonatite body.

-Demography
+Demographics

 According to IBGE, 2010 Census, the population of Sorocaba was 586,311 inhabitants.
 There was a growth of 18.81% compared to 2000.
 The population density is 1,305.46 inhabitants per square kilometer.
 Women are the majority in Sorocaba, being 51.1% of the total population.
 In absolute numbers, there are 299,513 women and 286,798 men, 12,715 more women than men.
 There is a large predominance of urban population in Sorocaba, with only 1% of the population (5,971 residents) living in rural areas, compared with 580,340 in urban areas.
 Among the largest cities in Brazil (in population), Sorocaba is in 30th place.
 Among the largest cities in São Paulo (in population), it is ranked ninth.